Influencer marketing is a brand new concept, but what is it ?

 Why Does Your Brand Need Influencers?

 Consumers trust recommendations from real people more often than a brand itself.
 And it makes sense if you think about it in a more personal context.
 You don’t usually trust somebody who comes up to you trying to hassle you into buying a random accessory or clothing piece.
 But you often believe your mutual friend who vouches for that product through being a user/wearer of it themselves.
-An influencer is the mutual friend connecting your brand with your target consumers.
+An influencer is a mutual friend connecting your brand with your target consumers.

 When you align with an influencer, not only do they bring their audience, but they also bring their audience’s network as well.
 Because of the loyalty of their audience, an influencer has the ability to drive traffic to your site, increase your social media exposure, and flat-out sell your product through their recommendation or story about their experience.